 But then, you find out the start time…and you panic.

-I’ve got two little kids myself – at the time of writing this they are four-and-a-half and 20 months old.
-So I understand the worry that rises up inside when your photographer tells you the shoot starts after their usual bedtime.
+I’ve got two littles myself – at the time of writing this they are four-and-a-half and 20 months old – and they have a solid 7pm bedtime routine.
+So I really do understand.

 But – and I cannot overstate this – it is SO important to wait for the right time of day for your photoshoot.

 If you’ve waited all year for your shoot, painstakingly planned out all your outfits, and intend to display these photos on your walls forever and ever…trust me, it’s absolutely worth disrupting the routine for ONE night.